About ArgoCD Tracking ID

 • Label+Annotation

-For more information, please refer to the official documentation:
+For details, please refer to the official documentation:

 Label vs Annotation

-If you absolutely must use Label, we recommend using CustomLabel.
-For example,Below is an example of setting CustomLabel.
+If you absolutely must use a Label, we recommend using CustomLabel.
+For example,The following is an example of how to configure CustomLabel.

-For reference, in a vote by ArgoCon attendees in 2024, Resource Tracking (Annotation method) was unanimously rated as the "default setting" in the "Tier Ranking" of ArgoCD settings.
-For more details, please see the following article:
+For your reference, in a vote by ArgoCon 2024 participants, Resource Tracking (Annotation Method) was unanimously rated as "should be the default setting" in the ArgoCD configuration "Tier Ranking."
+See the following article for details:

 About Tracking ID